An alternative proof for an aperiodic monotile: Golden Hex substitution

 \section{Golden Hex substitution}

-We assume that a tile is a set homeomorphic to a closed ball in this paper.
-A tiling is the covering of $\R^2$ by a finite set of tiles and their images under rigid motion.
-A patch is a collection of tiles whose union is homeomorphic to a ball.
-If a tiling is reclassified as a tiling of a finite set of patches, a patch in this set is called a {\bf patch-tile}.
-We shall define four growing sequences $(\T_n,\PD_n,\ZD_n,\ZT_n)_{n=0,1,\dots}$ of patch-tiles generated by Tile $(\sqrt{3}:1)$ depicted in Figure \ref{GH}.
-Here after we use lighter gray scale in the order $\T<\PD<\ZD<\ZT$ in the figures.
+In this paper, we assume that a tile is a set homeomorphic to a closed ball.
+A patch is a finite collection of tiles so that distinct tiles have disjoint interiors.
+A tiling is the covering of $\R^2$ by tiles where distinct tiles have disjoint interiors, using only finitely many different tiles up to rigid motion.
+Given a tiling, if we can partition it into a finite set of patches up to rigid motion so that each of which is reconsidered as a new tile, then we call them {\bf patch-tiles}, a similar idea is found in \cite{Frank-Sadun:14}.
+We shall define two growing sequences $(\T_n,\P_n)_{n=0,1,\dots}$ of patch-tiles generated by Turtle depicted in Figure \ref{GH2}

-Their limit shapes are a regular triangle, a parallelogram and two isosceles trapezoids, whose schematic view of the substitution is found in Figure \ref{Scheme}.

-Readers might wonder why we do not find small regular triangles in Figure \ref{GH} which appeared in Figure \ref{Scheme}.
-Indeed, we do not yet see them because $\T_1$ is a single point.
-See Figure \ref{Tn}, how the small triangles emerge from $n\ge 4$ in $\T_n$.

-Let $\tau=(\sqrt{5}+1)/2$ be the golden ratio.
-Figure \ref{Scheme} gives a well-defined self-similar substitution of ratio $\tau^2$.
-On the other hand, our sequences of patches are defined on the hexagonal lattice, but no polygons whose vertices are on the hexagonal lattice are self-similar by the ratio $\tau^2$.
-Moreover the boundaries of the corresponding patches consist of broken lines.
-Therefore we have to appropriately define the process of substitution and check its consistency, i.e., whether all the boundaries fit together as we iterate our substitution infinitely many times.

-A vertex atlas is a patch in a given tiling that shares a common point (a vertex) on the boundary and the common point is an inner point of the union of the patch, having minimal cardinality with this property.
-Intuitively, we are interested in collecting all possible vertex atlases of our possible tiling by an experimental approach.
-We wish to find a finite set of vertex atlases that are stable under our expected substitution according to the schematic substitution in Figure \ref{Scheme}.
-We shall first prove that this is possible.